rbrutherford3/Unicode-Chess/README.md

 # ASCII-Chess (now with online games)

 This program is four Python files to play games of two-player chess using monospace characters and algebraic notation to dictate moves.
-All rules of chess are enforced, including check, checkmate, special pawn moves, promotion of pawn after reaching the other side, king-side and queen-side castle, etc.  A game can be played either at the same machine (trading places for each turn) or online between two machines (more below).
+All rules of chess are enforced, including check, checkmate, en passant, pawn promotion, king-side and queen-side castle, etc.  A game can be played either at the same machine (trading places for each turn) or online between two machines (more below).

 ![Program Startup](screenshot.png)